Director Business Guidance Specialists

 What Are Misfeasance Claims in the UK?

-Misfeasance claims are serious legal actions brought against company directors for alleged breaches of duty, wrongful trading, or misuse of company assets.
-Understanding these claims is crucial for director protection.
+Misfeasance claims are serious actions brought against company directors for alleged breaches of duty, wrongful trading, or misuse of company assets.
+Understanding these claims is crucial for directors seeking expert business guidance and support to navigate these challenges.

 Legal Definition